 Without immediate access to a patient’s medical records, physicians are forced to depend on the patient’s memory or the knowledge of a family member, neither of which may be accurate.
 Interoperable health records systems provide physicians with accurate patient records on demand, allowing them to better understand a patient’s medical history.
-With this knowledge, healthcare providers can more accurately treat patients and avoid prescribing medications which may negatively interact with medications the patient is currently taking.
+With this knowledge, healthcare providers can more accurately treat patients and avoid prescribing medications that may negatively interact with medications the patient is currently taking.

-Health IT also empowers patients to take greater control over their health data by providing access via patient portals.
+Health IT empowers patients to take greater control over their health data by providing access via patient portals.
 Patient portals enable individuals to view medical test results, download their patient data, communicate with their doctor, schedule visits, and more—all via a website application or mobile app.

 Opportunities for Growth